 Lastly, I experimented around to find what worked and what didn’t in terms of managing my anxiety.
 There is no magic pill out there.
 No one tip or technique that will rid the world of anxiety.
 We are all different individuals.
 We all have different struggles and different interests.
 Luckily though, there are hundreds if not thousands of options out there regarding things you can do to manage your anxiety; you just have to find them.
 This does not happen overnight though.
 I had to try many wrong things before I found what was right.

 Now this is not to say I haven’t slipped once or twice, because I certainly have.
-In fact, as I am typing this, I can honestly say that I am currently in one of these “slips”.
 The difference now though is I have found tools to not just cope with my anxiety but manage it successfully.

 I know that I still have things to learn and that I likely always will, but I take that as a positive not a negative.
 It is encouraging to me to know that there will always be other options to try and lessons to be learned.

 Mental health is a journey.
-I have come to understand that there will be peaks and there will be some valleys, and I have learned to appreciate them both.
+I have come to understand that there will be peaks and there will be some valleys.
+I have come to appreciate them both.